Origin cloaking

 At application layer

-OAC is functionality of CloudFront that allows you to sign requests to certain types of origins natively using AWS Signature Version 4 algorithm (sigv4) based on IAM policies.
-Today, OAC is compatible with S3, MediaStore , MediaPackage, Lambda Function URLs, and S3 Object Lambda.
+Locking some types of origins to CloudFront is made very simple with Origin Access Control (OAC), a feature of CloudFront that signs requests to certain types of origins natively using AWS Signature Version 4 algorithm (sigv4) based on IAM policies.
+Today, OAC is compatible with S3, MediaStore, MediaPackage, and Lambda Function URLs and S3 Object Lambda.
 When OAC is used with S3, you can keep your S3 bucket private, with exclusive access to CloudFront based on S3 Bucket policies.

 When the origin type is not supported by OAC, you can sign requests to your origin using edge functions.
-Example implementations iare explained in the following blogs:
+Example implementations are explained in the following blogs:

 If your origin does not support request signing, or you don't consider that this level of access control is needed for your application, then you can configure CloudFront to send a custom header containing a shared secret with your origin, that can be validated by your origin to process the request.
 Consider the following example implementation: